Oepfelbaum/tech-assessment-2.0/README.md

 # 🍎 Oepfelbaum Tech Assessment

 A warm welcome dear Techie.
-This repository covers the main information from your Tech Assessment - please read carefully.
+This repository covers the main information about your Tech Assessment - please read carefully.

 &nbsp;
 ## 📈 The Process